hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/single-sign-on/custom-saml.md

 - Identity Provider (IdP)-initiaited SSO
 - Just-in-Time Provisioning

-The SAML SSO integration can be configured by providing a metadata URL or manually with the Single Sign-on URL (ACS URL), Entity ID or Issuer URL, and X.509 Certificate.
+The SAML SSO integration can be configured by providing a metadata URL or manually with the Single Sign-on URL, Entity ID, and X.509 Certificate.

 ## Configuration (Terraform Cloud)